It's nearly the start of school — it's also crunch time to prepare your school's digital marketing strategies for the new academic year.

-Your website pages' title tags are the very first thing crawled by Google to determine your page's relevance.
+Your website pages' title tags are crawled by Google to help determine your page's relevance.
 When you don't have them completed, or accurately completed, you're missing out on a lot of website traffic.

 Title Tags: Use a keyword term in conjunction with your school's name for the perfect page title tag.
 For interior pages about specific programs or accolades, you can be more detailed with your title tags.
-For these pages, you will want to use your school's name, and the name of the program being described.
+For these pages, you will want to use your school's name and the name of the program that's described.
 For title tags, you have about 50-60 characters.

-If you have Finalsite Composer, this can easily be managed in your Page Settings:
+If you have Finalsite's content management system, Composer, this can easily be managed in your Page Settings:

-The total time investment for this part of the initiative is 7-10 days or more, depending on the number of pages on your website and ability to come up with keywords).
-If you're short on time, start with your most popular pages according to Google Analytics
+The total time investment for this part of the initiative is 7-10 days or more, depending on the number of pages on your website and your ability to discover keywords).
+If you're short on time, start with your most popular pages according to Google Analytics.

 3. Use these same keywords in your H1/H2 tags and page content on top hit pages (think admissions, tuition, employment, homepage)

-The total tie investment for this section of the initiative is the longest, taking about 21+ days or more, depending on your number of pages.
+The total time investment for this section of the initiative is the longest, taking about 21+ days or more, depending on your number of pages.

 Project #2: Improve Your School's Social Media Marketing

 - Time: To build a real social media strategy, you'll need to dedicate at least 10 hours per week to build it, and 10 hours per week to maintain it.
-Over the next two months, you have the opportunity to audit your content and create a plan based on what's working, what's not, and where you want to go.
+Over the next month or so, you have the opportunity to audit your content and create a plan based on what's working, what's not, and where you want to go.

-- Budget: Of course, social media is technically free, but it is quickly becoming a pay-to-play marketing tool, which means if you want your content to be seen (especially on Facebook), you'll need to invest in an ad strategy.
-If you're doing ads in house, plan on spending about $250/month on social ads.
+- Budget: Of course, social media is technically free, but it's become a pay-to-play marketing tool, which means if you want your content to be seen, you'll need to invest in an ad strategy.
+If you're doing ads in-house, plan on spending about $250/month on social ads.
 However, we do recommend partnering with a company (like Finalsite!) to save you time and make the most of your budget.